-The cost of a heat pump varies greatly and depends on several factors, including the type of heat pump, power, installation costs, and any additional adjustments to the heating system.
-Here are some cost items to consider:
+The cost of a heat pump varies greatly and depends on several factors, including the type of heat pump, the capacity, the installation costs, and any additional adjustments to the heating system.
+Here are some expenses to consider:

 The cost of the heat pump itself varies depending on the type (air-to-air, air-to-water, ground-to-water, etc.) and the capacity needed for the specific heating requirements of the home.